pavlovich/ng-meteor/README.md

 Feel free to make ngMeteor module smart packages, and please contact [loneleeandroo](https://github.com/loneleeandroo) if you would like your package to be listed here as well.

+### Flexible module bootstrapping (flexistrap)

+By default, the ngMeteor angular module is bootstrapped into the top level document on all routes.
+Since modules cannot be nested in angular, should you want to have parts of your DOM controlled by different modules you can do so using a flexible bootstrapping mechanism called flexistrap which is built in to the ngMeteor package.
+To use this mechanism you call ngMeteor.addFlexistrap() and provide a jQuery-like selector and an angular module name (or array of module names) as parameters.
+Fleximodel will then instruct angular to bootstrap the modules with the name (or names, if you provided an array of names) into the DOM elements matching the provided selector.

+Optionally, you can provide a path string (or array of path strings) as the 3rd parameter to addFlexistrap.
+This will apply your modules to the selected DOM elements only when the path(s) identified by the provided strings are being rendered.
+You can provide a value of '*' to apply your flexistrap configuration to all paths (this is the default behavior if this parameter is not provided).

+Optionally, you can provide a boolean as the 4th parameter.
+If this value is true, the configuration you provide will replace any existing flexistrap configuration for the given path(s) and selector.
+If False, it will ONLY update EXISTING configurations.
+If not supplied or null, it will update existing configurations or add new ones if they don't already exist.

+Example:

+Define two new modules: 'myModule' and 'yourModule':

+    myCoolModule = angular.module('myModule',[]);
+    yourCoolModule = angular.module('yourModule',[]);

+Remove existing (default) bootstrapping of ngMeteor on the toplevel document:

+    ngMeteor.removeFlexistrap(); // removes all existing flexistrap configurations for all paths and selectors.

+Bootstrap div with id 'xxx' with new module named 'myModule'

+    ngMeteor.addFlexistrap('#xxx', 'myModule')

+Bootstrap div with id 'yyy' with both the new module 'yourModule' and the original 'ngMeteor' module:

+    ngMeteor.addFlexistrap('#yyy', ['yourModule', 'ngMeteor'])

 <!---
 ### Dynamic routing
 Routes will automaticlly be created based on a template's name, however, you can override the dynamic routes by manually assigning a route using $routeProvider.
 The route will load that template and conditionally load a controller with the same name if it exists.
-You can prevent a template from creating a route by adding a "_" infront of the template name.
+You can prevent a template from creating a route by adding a "_" in front of the template name.
 Based on the URL, this is how you should name your templates:

 | URL                               | Template / Controller name     | $routeParams |
 | :-------------------------------- | :----------------------------- | :----------- |